alexott/databricks-playground/dbsql-with-aad-token/README.md

 * `ARM_CLIENT_ID` - client ID of application in Azure Active Directory that has user impersonation permission for Azure Databricks

+### Set authentication parameters for dbsql-with-aad-token-mi.py

+By default, the script will use default managed identity associated with the Azure VM or AKS.
+If you want to authenticate using a specific user-assigned managed identity, then set following environment variable.

+* `ARM_CLIENT_ID` - client ID of user-assigned managed identity associated with VM or AKS.

 ## Execute script(s)